"

 • To rank items by their importance, benefit, or significance

-While there is no universal way for a report to be developed, conventions relating to the organization of the detail has evolved over time and is recognized in all business contexts, whether you are creating a direct or indirect document.Ā See Table 10.1.2 for an overview of three basic document structures.
-The functions of each section of the document is described below in Table 10.1.3.
+While there is no universal way for a report to be developed, conventions relating to the organization of the detail has evolved over time and is recognized in all business contexts, whether you are creating a direct or indirect document.
+See Table 10.1.2 for an overview of three organizational strategies.

 Direct Method Direct Method 2 Indirect Method